-The Community Arts Enrichment Program is an activity-based class inspired by Franklin Delano Roosevelt’s “New Deal” Mission to create jobs.
-The program allows students, in a team-working environment, to be directly engaged in creating works of art that represent their surrounding community and the culture of their school.
+The Art Enrichment Program for Communities (AEPC) is an activity-based class inspired by Franklin Delano Roosevelt’s “New Deal” Mission to create jobs.
+The program allows students, in a team-work environment, to directly engage in creating works of art that represent their surrounding community, the culture of their school, and themselves.
 Students learn and apply their understanding of the principles and elements in art, improve their technical skills in drawing and painting, and acquire knowledge about the history of 20th Century American Art.

-For more information or questions, you can contact Bernie Klim. firstname.lastname@example.org
+For more information or questions, you may contact Bernie Klim, at firstname.lastname@example.org

 Lesson Plan: Week 1